HTWu666/OUTLiNE/README.md

 For popular restaurants, the release of new available reservation times often triggers a surge of reservation requests simultaneously.
 The Outline reservation system handles these concurrent requests through time-scheduled Auto Scaling and a cache write-back mechanism.
 Currently, we're using k6 for spike testing, and the experimental results indicate:

-1. As shown in the following figure, the relationship between the number of EC2 instances and RPS (Requests Per Second) can be deduced from the regression line, allowing us to estimate the necessary number of horizontally scaled EC2 instances to handle a corresponding RPS.
+1. As shown in the following figure, the relationship between the number of EC2 instances and RPS (Requests Per Second) can be deduced from the regression line (RPS = 659.13 \* (#EC2 instances) - 101.71), allowing us to estimate the necessary number of horizontally scaled EC2 instances to handle a corresponding RPS.
 This also enables cost estimation based on EC2 pricing.
 2. The diagram below indicates that the CPU usage of Redis remains below 30% during spike testing suggests that this system architecture can withstand concurrent requests exceeding 5000 RPS.
 The upper limit is yet to be tested.

 ![High Concurrent Request Arichitecture](https://github.com/HTWu666/Restaurant-Reservation-System-Outline/assets/126232123/34eb06be-363c-475c-bd4b-57013d5e0f35)